Economy of Hungary: Human capital

 Financial sources for education are mainly provided by the state (making up 5.1–5.3% of the annual GDP).
 In order to improve the quality of higher education, the government encourages contributions by students and companies.
 Another important contributor is the EU.

 The system has weaknesses, the most important being segregation and unequal access to quality education.
 The 2006 PISA report concluded that while students from comprehensive schools did better than the OECD average, pupils from vocational secondary schools did much worse.
 Another problem is of the higher education's: response to regional and labour market needs is insufficient.
 Government plans include improving the career guidance system and establishing a national digital network that will enable the tracking of jobs and facilitate the integration into the labour market.

+Brain drain

+Hungary has one of the highest levels of citizen emigration inside the EU, particularly among young people.
+Of those immigrating 44% are under 30 and 77% are under 40.
+Most who leave the country and migrate to western or central Europe.
+Current immigration is exceedingly high, with 239,924 Hungarians immigrating abroad since 2010, peaking in 2015.
+Young women tend to be one of the main groups emigrating.
+The increase in immigration coincides with the Fidesz party coming to power in 2010.
+Common destination countries include Germany, Austria, and the United Kingdom.

+Common reasons for immigrating include low wages when compared to the rest of the EU.
+According to the Hungarian Central Statistical Office the number of Hungarian students enrolled in university decreased by 25% from 2003 to 2013, roughly a third of those immigrating are college graduates leading to brain drain.
+Compounding this is that the Hungarian Forint tends to be less stable then the Euro and often suffers from high levels of inflation.
+Other than economic reasons, familial, social, and educational factors also contribute.
+The high rate of immigration coupled with low birth rates (1.59 births per woman) results in Hungary's aging and decreasing population.